zarina-n/music-app/README.md

 * Understanding what is transpilation, state and lifecycle of React-components
 * Understanding of SPA development approaches, architecture and component approach
 * Ability to build JSX components
-* Ability to work with the Redux library
+* Ability to work with the RTK Query library
 * Ability to use React Hooks